micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 ### Known problems

-The native clang13 and clang14 tests fail on Arch & derivatives machines, with an error related to a missing symbol in libunwind.
+The native clang13 and clang14 tests fail on Arch & derivatives machines, with an error related to a missing symbol in `libunwind`.

 The issue is caused by older clang releases returning the paths in `-print-search-dirs` in a wrong order,